redhat-cop/cloud.aws_ops/roles/ec2_instance_create/README.md

 Users can specify various parameters for instance configuration, including instance type, AMI ID, key pair, tags, and VPC/subnet configuration.

-This role also supports the creation of optional networking resources, such as a security group and an Elastic IP (EIP).
+This role also supports the creation of optional networking resources, such as an external security group and an Elastic IP (EIP).
 You can choose to wait for the EC2 instance to finish booting before continuing.

 ## Role Variables